 Inside the broken circle of the larger states, then, Europe remained a land of intensely fragmented sovereignty.
 A scattered Habsburg empire, it is true, was beginning to reach across the continent, while Venice dominated an important arc of the Adriatic.
 But the zone from northern Italy to Flanders, and east to the uncertain borders of Hungary and Poland, broke into hundreds of formally independent principalities, duchies, bishoprics, city-states and other political entities that generally could use force only in the immediate hinterlands of their capital; Germany alone included 69 free cities in addition to its multiple bishoprics, duchies, and principalities.2

 And yet Europe was on the brink of a political revolution, brought about by changes in the nature of military forces.
-These forces — and the need to finance them — played a major role in consolidating Europe’s state system.
-This consolidation is evident in the numbers.
+These forces — and the need to finance them — triggered the consolidation of Europe’s state system.
 In 1490 there were between 80 and 500 states in Europe, depending on the definition of “state,” and the average state had about 0.3 million inhabitants.
 In 1890 there were about 30 states, and the average state had 7.7 million inhabitants.3

 States Developed First in England and France

-Joseph Strayer was interested in the earliest beginnings of the state, so he needed to concretely define it.
-For him, the characteristics of a state began with continuity: a state persists through time and occupies a relatively fixed geographical space; and its institutions are permanent and impersonal, continuing intact from one ruler to the next.
+What exactly is a state?
+For Joseph Strayer, the characteristics of a state begin with continuity: a state persists through time and occupies a relatively fixed geographical space; and its institutions are permanent and impersonal, continuing intact from one ruler to the next.
 As well, the state’s inhabitants are in general agreement on the need for an authority that is able to make final decisions, that “judges all and is judged by none.”
 The inhabitants are loyal to this authority, recognizing it as essential to their own peace and security.

 A state of this kind arose first in England, where the king had no entrenched opposition :